-PHYSICAL EDUCATION - In Term 1 children in Year 3 will begin to develop a range of Fundamental Movement Skills such as running, jumping, throwing and catching.
-These skills will form the basis of the children's development over the course of the year.
-The children will be introduced to various rackets and skills related to various racket sports.
-The children will develop their Gymnastic ability, developing core strength and body control.
-Focus will be on using various gymnastic equipment and inversion.
-In Swimming, children will focus on how to swim unaided, competently and safely over a longer distance.
-Basic Freestyle will be introduced and floating and propelling on their back.
-Children will be introduced to indoor athletics where they will focus on jumping, throwing and running.
+PHYSICAL EDUCATION - In Term 1 children in Year 3 will refine and develop a range of Fundamental Movement Skills such as running, jumping, throwing, catching and dribbling.
+Coordination and introduction to a healthy and active lifestyle; developing core strength and body control through balance and different movement patterns.
+In Swimming, children will focus on how to swim unaided, competently and safely over 15 meters.
+Children will develop their hitting skills when they are introduced to Badminton and Tennis coordinated skills.